kevmhughes/lyriks/README.md

 ### Users are able to:

 * see the current top charts
-* see the current top charts based on their location
+* see the current top charts based on their country
 * see the current top artists
 * see the lyrics of their favourite songs
 * see related songs